calblueprint/dccentralkitchen/docs/shared/privacypolicy.md

 ## Information Use

-Healthy Corners Rewards uses the personal information you provide in a manner that is consistent with this Privacy Policy.
+The Healthy Corners app uses the personal information you provide in a manner that is consistent with this Privacy Policy.
 If you provide information for a certain reason, we may use that information in connection with the reason for which it was provided.

-Healthy Corners Rewards uses transactional data to facilitate your transactions with Rewards Providers.
-If you are a Healthy Corners Rewards accountholder, and you voluntarily provide your account information to a Rewards Provider, transactional data will be used by Rewards Providers to automatically award you rewards points.
+The Healthy Corners app uses transactional data to facilitate your transactions with Rewards Providers.
+If you are a Healthy Rewards accountholder, and you voluntarily provide your account information to a Rewards Provider, transactional data will be used by Rewards Providers to automatically award you rewards points.
 We may also remove personal information from transactional data and aggregate it with other anonymous data, pool and/or combine aggregated data with other information, and share aggregated data with Rewards Providers.

-By making a purchase at a Rewards Provider that uses Healthy Corners Rewards terminals, your transactional information will be used in accordance with this Privacy Policy.
-Transactional data of Healthy Corners Rewards accountholders may be used to provide you with Healthy Corners Rewards points and other offers.
+By making a purchase at a Rewards Provider that uses Healthy Rewards terminals, your transactional information will be used in accordance with this Privacy Policy.
+Transactional data of Healthy Rewards accountholders may be used to provide you with Healthy Rewards points and other offers.

 ## Information Disclosure

-Healthy Corners Rewards app collects error statistics through Sentry and analytics through Firebase.
+The Healthy Corners app collects error statistics through Sentry and analytics through Firebase.

 We do not share personal information with any outside parties.
 All data is managed by the personnel of DC Central Kitchen and connected Healthy Corners stores.